Instagram Live is an incredible channel for driving new followers, engagement, and even selling products.

 To filter out comments that contain specific phrases, toggle “Manual filter” from “Off” to “On” and then type the words or phrases you wish to filter out separated by commas.

-#1: Share questions from your viewers to the screen by tapping the question mark icon.
-Note – You can only share a question once a viewer has submitted it during the broadcast (via the question box shown below in @jennakutcher’s live).
+Share questions from your viewers to the screen by tapping the question mark-speech bubble icon at the bottom of the screen.
+You can only share a question once a viewer has submitted it during the broadcast.

-#2: Send a Direct Message to someone about your Instagram Live by tapping the paper plane icon.
+Send a Direct Message to someone about your Instagram Live by tapping the paper plane icon at the bottom of the screen.

-#3: Invite someone to co-host your Instagram Live (like @accessbenjamin below) by tapping the faces icon:
+Invite someone to co-host your Instagram Live by tapping the person icon at the bottom of the screen.

-#5: Share an image or video to your broadcast screen by tapping the camera roll icon in the right-hand corner of the screen.
+Share an image or video to your broadcast screen by tapping the picture icon in the top right-hand corner of the screen.

 When you add an image or video from your camera roll, your video live stream will move to the top right hand corner of the broadcast screen, on top of whatever media you’ve chosen to share.